One-dimensional discrete Hardy and Rellich inequalities on integers: Main Results

 Moreover, the constant $(2k-1)^2/4$ is sharp. \end{cor}

 We would like to mention that inequality \eqref{2.3} was proved in paper \cite{liu2012some} with the weight $(n-1/2)^\alpha$ and $\alpha \in (0,1)$.
-It is also worthwhile to notice that the above inequalities reduce to corresponding Hardy inequalities on $\mathbb{N}_0 :=\{0,1,2,..\}$ when we restrict ourselves to functions $u$ taking value zero on negative integers.
-This is precisely the content of next two corollaries. \\ \begin{cor}[Improved power weight Hardy inequalities] Let $u \in C_c(\mathbb{N}_0)$ and $u(0)=0$.
-Then for $k \geq 1$, we have
+Note that the above inequalities reduce to corresponding Hardy inequalities on non-negative integers $\mathbb{N}_0$, when we restrict ourselves to functions $u$ taking value zero on negative integers.